 - Your soil is too wet.
-Make sure you are not overwatering your plants.
+Make sure you are not overwatering your plants and they’re not in too much humidity.
 However, if this is the case, the plant would be showing other signs of overwatering like limp leaves, poor condition, or root rot.

 What do they do?